GustavBecker/3D-Scanner/README.md

-# The ultimate hobbyist 3D Scanner!
+# The Ultimate hobbyist 3D Scanner!

 An automated 3D scanning rig that rotates an object and tilts a camera to capture perfectly spaced photos for 3D modeling.